Strech/vines-backdoor/README.md

 ## :warning: Attention :warning:

 Never, ever, ever use this for external client authentication.
-This extension is only for internal server use :fire:
+This extension is only for internal server use

 ## Usage